Parallel universes in fiction: Modern examples

 The multiverse has seen much usage in popular media in the late 2010s and early 2020s, particularly in superhero films, such as the Marvel Cinematic Universe (MCU) and the animated Spider-Verse franchise, as well as the 2022 film Everything Everywhere All at Once.
 Some filmmakers and critics, including MCU director Joe Russo, have expressed concern that film studios may be embracing multiverse-centric plotlines to capitalize on characters and intellectual property with pre-existing popularity, ultimately to the detriment of originality and creativity in filmmaking.

 Associated genres

 Isekai

 Isekai is a subgenre of Japanese fantasy light novels, manga, anime, and video games revolving around a normal person being transported to or trapped in a parallel universe.
 Often, this universe already exists in the protagonist's world as a fictional universe, but it may also be unbeknownst to them.

 Fan fiction

 In fan fiction, parallel universes are commonly used as a setting for a story that departs from the canon of the fictional universe that the fan work is based on.
 Such works are usually referred to as "alternate universe" works, often abbreviated to "AU".
 Common motivations for writing such stories are to either explore alternative narrative possibilities not depicted in the original media, or to "fix" plot points which were disliked by the fandom.
+Examples include role-swaps (such as Swap, and Shift) and new setting AUs (such as Ocean or Outer).